bottledcode/swytch-framework/docs/README.md

 The easiest way to get started is to use the [Swytch Template](https://github.com/bottledcode/swytch-template/generate).
 This is a ready-to-go template that you can use to get started with the Swytch Framework.

-The template includes a `Dockerfile` that you can use to build and run your application.
+The template includes a `Dockerfile` that you can use to build and run your application or as a template for how an environment could be configured.

 ### The Index Component